MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 # Honors, Awards, and Grants (Selected)

+* Honored by the University of Maryland at the Maryland Research Excellence Celebration for "demonstrably elevat[ing] the visibility and reputation of the University of Maryland Research Enterprise" (2023)
 * $1,750,000 grant from The Mellon Foundation for [Phase II of The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)](https://matthewthomasmiller.github.io/2022/Mellon-Funds-PhaseII-OpenITI/) (Role: Principal Investigator) (2022)
 * $600,000 grant from the National Science Foundation for the ["Unsupervised Islamicate Manuscript Transcription via Lacunae Reconstruction"](https://matthewthomasmiller.github.io/2022/NSF-Grant-Funds/) (Role: Principal Investigator, split with collaborators at University of California, San Diego's [Berg Lab](https://icebergnlp.github.io/)) (2022)
 * $10,000 [Independent Scholarship, Research and Creativity Award (ISRCA)](https://research.umd.edu/development/independent-scholarship-research-and-creativity-awards-isrca-0) (Spring Semester 2022 teaching release)
 * $100,000 grant from The Mellon Foundation for [bridge funding phase of "The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)"](https://matthewthomasmiller.github.io/2021/Mellon-Funds-Continuation/) (Role: Principal Investigator) (2021)
-* $282,905 Level III Digital Humanities Advancement Grant from the National Endowment for the Humanities for the project entitled, ["Automatic Collation for Diversifying Corpora: Improving Handwritten Text Recognition (HTR) for Arabic-script Manuscripts"](https://matthewthomasmiller.github.io/2020/NEH-Awards-HTR-Grant-Roshan-UMD/) (Role: Principal Investigator) (2020).
+* $282,905 Level III Digital Humanities Advancement Grant from the National Endowment for the Humanities for the project entitled, ["Automatic Collation for Diversifying Corpora: Improving Handwritten Text Recognition (HTR) for Arabic-script Manuscripts"](https://matthewthomasmiller.github.io/2020/NEH-Awards-HTR-Grant-Roshan-UMD/) (Role: Principal Investigator) (2020)
 * HathiTrust Research Center Advanced Collaborative Support Award for ["Detecting and Transcribing Arabographic Texts"](https://www.hathitrust.org/htrc-awards-three-acs-projects) (Role: Co-Principal Investigator) (2020)
+* Honored by the University of Maryland at the Maryland Research Excellence Celebration for "demonstrably elevat[ing] the visibility and reputation of the University of Maryland Research Enterprise" (2020)
 * $800,000 grant from The Andrew W. Mellon Foundation for ["The Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project (OpenITI AOCP)"](https://matthewthomasmiller.github.io/2019/OpenITI-Receives/) (Role: Principal Investigator) (2019)
-* $19,584 grant from JSTOR to conduct OCR study on *al-Abhath* Arabic journal (2018).
+* $19,584 grant from JSTOR to conduct OCR study on *al-Abhath* Arabic journal (2018)
 * Ehsan Yarshater Fellowship in Iranian and Persian Studies, Yale University (2017-2019) (declined)
 * £5,000 Collection Care and Emergency Response Grant, Islamic Manuscript Association (2017) (for PMI project in the Raja of Mahmudabad Palace Library) (Role: Principal Investigator)
 * DRIF Conference Grant for "Manuscripts in the 21st Century" workshop (2016)